timmybx/202501_Cybersecurity-Architectures_SEAS_8405_DC8/homework8/deliverables/README.md

 ---

-## ✅ Suggestions (Optional Improvements)

-- Consider mounting secrets from `.env` using Docker secrets in production
-- Enforce HTTPS (TLS) with a reverse proxy (e.g., Nginx, Caddy)
-- Add AppArmor or Seccomp profiles for full compliance
-- Use `python-dotenv` in `app.py` for `.env` loading in non-Docker runs

----

 ## 🔐 OAuth 2.0 and OIDC Flows Implemented

 This project uses the **Resource Owner Password Credentials Grant** flow from OAuth 2.0, enhanced with OpenID Connect (OIDC) for identity support.